markushhgo/respa/README.md

 When accessing the Respa Admin without being logged in, the login happens with Tunnistamo.
-To test the Tunnistamo login flow in local development environment this needs either real Respa app client id and client secret in the production Tunnistamo or modifying tkusers to use local Tunnistamo.
+To test the Tunnistamo login flow in local development environment this needs either real Respa app client id and client secret in the production Tunnistamo or modifying helusers to use local Tunnistamo.
 The client id and client secret should be configured in Django Admin or shell within a socialaccount.SocialApp instance with id "turku".
 When adding the app to Tunnistamo, the OIDC callback